Baashha: Casting and filming

-Nagma was the first and only choice for the role of the heroine Priya after Krissna was impressed with her performance in Kadhalan (1994).
+Nagma was the first and only choice for the role of the heroine Priya after Krissna was impressed with her performance in Kaadhalan (1994).
 Krissna considered some Bollywood names for the role of the antagonist Mark Antony, but nothing worked out.
 He then thought Raghuvaran would be a good fit, considering his tall height and deep voice.
 Rajinikanth also readily agreed to this proposal.
 Krissna met Raghuvaran at his residence and explained the role.
 Raghuvaran was excited and agreed to play Antony.
-According to Charan Raj, who played Anwar Baashha, Mammootty was the original choice for that role.
+According to Charan Raj, who played Anwar Baashha, Mammootty was the original choice for that role, but Rajinikanth objected to Mammootty's casting since they both already appeared together in Thalapathi (1991).
 Anandaraj was approached for an undisclosed role, later revealed to be Indiran; Rajinikanth told him the role required him to beat Manikkam who is tied to a pole, and Anandaraj agreed.
 According to Anandaraj, he was approached 10 days before filming ended.

 Principal photography began in August 1994, and was completed in less than five months.
 The muhurat shot took place at AVM Studios at the venue which later came to be known as the Rajni Pillaiyar Temple.
 Fans of Rajinikanth were invited for the shot.
 Choreography for the song "Naan Autokaaran" was done by Tarun Kumar, whose father Hiralal was also a dance choreographer.
 Rajinikanth recommended Tarun to Krissna, who had initially wanted Raghuram to choreograph the song.
-Tarun completed the choreography in five days and the entire sequence was rehearsed at AVM Studios with fifty back-up dancers.
-As in the song "Vandhenda Paalakaaran" from Annamalai, the sequence was shot with Rajinikanth looking into the lens with a smile, which was intended to make the audience feel that he was looking directly at them and then putting his hands together to greet them.
-The gesture, which was already effective in Annamalai, prompted Krissna to extend the screen time of the shot.
-Krissna wanted Rajinikanth to sport a dress that would make him look slightly unkempt in appearance, but Rajinikanth finished the sequence in a smartly-tailored uniform and told Krissna that the audience would not find it odd.
+Tarun completed the choreography in five days and the entire sequence was rehearsed at AVM Studios with fifty backup dancers.
+As in the song "Vandhenda Paalakaaran" from Annaamalai, the sequence was shot with Rajinikanth looking into the lens with a smile, which was intended to make the audience feel that he was looking directly at them and then putting his hands together to greet them.
+The gesture, which was already effective in Annaamalai, prompted Krissna to extend the screen time of the shot.
+Krissna wanted Rajinikanth to sport a dress that would make him look slightly unkempt, but Rajinikanth finished the sequence in a smartly tailored uniform and told Krissna that the audience would not find it odd.
 The filming of the song took place at the open space at Vijaya Vauhini Studios in Madras, the same area where Hotel Green Park is present; the song was completed with a hundred back-up dancers used for it in four days.
-Choreographers Kalyan and Ashok Raj were part of the back-up dancers for the song.
+Choreographers Kalyan and Ashok Raj were part of the backup dancers for the song.